Nutrition for Nausea, Vomiting or Diarrhea

 - Choose liquids that contain some sugar and salt to prevent dehydration, such as Pedialyte or apple juice with a pinch of salt.

 - Rest and avoid exertion to give your body a chance to recover.

 - Consult your health care provider about taking medication.

-- Diarrhea may be "acute", beginning suddenly and resolving over a few days with dietary discretion, or of a "chronic" ongoing process.
-Causes of this symptom are similar to the ones listed for nausea and vomiting.
+- Diarrhea may be "acute", beginning suddenly and resolving over a few days with dietary changes, or of a "chronic" ongoing process.
+Causes of diarrhea lasting more than 3 days should be discussed with your healthcare provider.

 - Additional symptoms that are concerning are: fever, weight loss, lightheadedness (feeling of faintness), rectal bleeding or abdominal pain.